 As Atlassian Engineers, we are getting on average 200 JIRA messages per day.
 The only good thing about JIRA messages is that they can be deleted without risk (the actual information is safe in JIRA).
-Still 200 messages is a chore to process, so we have been wondering if another approach can ensure that we only get the messages which are useful to receive.
+Still, 200 messages are a chore to process, so we have been wondering if another approach can ensure that we only get the messages that are useful to receive.

-This blog post highlights our approach to configure sparse notifications to ovoid overwhelming our users.
+This blog post highlights our approach to configuring sparse notifications to avoid overwhelming our users.

 What is a useful JIRA message?

-- to receive message on issues I’m expecting to react on
+- to receive messages on issues, I’m expecting to react on

-- to keep updated on issues which I select as important
+- to keep updating on issues that I select as important

 Setting up sparse notifications